thecodrr/docgen/docs/features/markdown.md

 This means you can write `:bell:` and Docgen will render is as :bell:.
 These work particularly well with callouts (see below):

-{% info :zap:  I want your attention %}
+> info :zap: I want your attention
-This is important!
+>
-{% end %}
+> This is important!

 ## Callouts